Luangwa River: Source and upper-middle course

-The upper and middle parts of the valley contain the North Luangwa National Park and South Luangwa National Parks of Zambia, which are among some of the finest in Africa.
-The river itself is home to large populations of hippopotami and crocodiles.
+The upper and middle parts of the valley contain the North Luangwa National Park and South Luangwa National Parks of Zambia.
+The river itself is home to large populations of hippopotamuses and crocodiles.
 The world's largest concentration of hippos lives in the Luangwa Valley.
 In the dry season they are restricted by the shrinking river and pools, and are easily seen especially in isolated pools.

 In addition to being a source of water, the oxbow lakes and pools increase the biodiversity of the valley in other ways.
 The hippopotami which live in them feed on land vegetation at night.
 Their dung feeds some fish and fertilises the pools, increasing fish life which in turn feed crocodiles and birds.

 In the dry season, the grazing land animals and their predators congregate near the river and pools, and are easily seen.
 In the rainy season they graze further afield and are more easily hidden in the growth of new vegetation.